robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/README.md

 be identified by its dataset, upscaling factor, and the name of the model.

-We also created a separate driver file named `test_bicubic.py`, which will produce results using the bicubic interpolation baseline found in our paper.
+We also created a separate driver file named `test_bicubic.py`, which will reproduce our results using the bicubic interpolation baseline found in our paper.
-To produce the bicubic interpolation results, simply run the following command:
+To reproduce the bicubic interpolation results (Assuming that the datasets are set correctly), simply run the following command:

 `python test_bicubic.py`